"Brain fatigue" and the best thing you can do on a practice break

-“Brain Fatigue” and the Best Thing to Do on a Practice Break
+“Brain Fatigue” and the Best Thing to Do on Practice Breaks

-Whether we’re practicing, studying, or doing our taxes, there comes a point where our brains begin to get a little fatigued, our thinking gets a little sluggish, and it’s difficult to think productively and creatively (though tax preparation is probably not the best time to be flexing our creativity muscles).
+Whether you’re practicing, studying, or doing your taxes, there comes a point where your brain may begin to get a little fatigued, your thinking gets a bit sluggish, and it’s difficult to think productively and creatively (though tax prep is probably not the best time to be flexing your creativity muscles).

 Enhancing creativity

-There are indications that exercise could enhance creativity and other cognitive processes.
-Which is great, but for most of us, not motivation enough to lace up our running shoes and go for a run.
+Well, there are indications in the research that exercise could enhance creativity and other cognitive processes.
+Which is great in theory, but for most of us, that’s not going to be motivation enough to get us to go for a run.

-Knowing this, a pair of Stanford researchers conducted a series of studies to see if walking might be enough to give us a mental boost.
+So, wondering if there might be an easier way to get the same cognitive benefits, a pair of Stanford researchers (Oppezzo & Schwartz, 2014) conducted a series of studies to see if walking might be enough to give us a mental boost.

 They rounded up 48 participants and asked them to complete a standard creativity test1 while sitting in a chair or while walking on a treadmill.